rohanwalia/chef-workshops/1_MongoDB/mongod_cookbook/README.md

 There is one Node on EC2 : node1-rhel that has been bootstrapped and converged.
 Organization Name is : chefplayground

 # Knife Set Up
 Download knife.rb and rsa key files from https://manage.chef.io.
 Create a directory .chef at the home directory and place knife.rb and rsa key files in .chef directory.
+You would also need to access to private_key.pem whose corresponding public key was used to create EC2 target node.
 Verify for knife connection to Chef Server.
 ```sh
 $ knife ssl check